Advertisement

 When you purchase the world’s finest chocolate, you are buying bars, bonbons or truffles made of the finest beans in the world.
 These beans—Criollos, Trinitarios, and some subspecies of Forasteros—largely come from the tropical rainforests of West Africa, the Caribbean, Ecuador, Java, Madagascar and Venezuela.
 The soils and climates in which they grow produce beans that yield the greatest aromas and nuances of aroma and flavor.
 When you unwrap a bar made of these great beans, you immediately know—because of the complex aromas wafting up—that this is not a bar of ordinary chocolate.

 Studying chocolate, like studying wine, takes time and focus to understand the different terroirs and the flavors they yield.
 In Part I below, we review the attributes you’ll find in fine chocolate.
-In Part II, we discuss the different regions of the prime growing countries, and the characteristics typical of their beans.
+On Pages 3 and 4, we discuss the different regions of the prime growing countries, and the characteristics typical of their beans.

-These descriptors were developed by Chocolate Reporter Peter Rot and Editorial Director Karen Hochman.
-If you have comments, questions or suggestions, click here to send them an e-mail.
+These descriptors in the charts on Page 2 and Page 4 of this article were developed by Chocolate Reporter Peter Rot and Editorial Director Karen Hochman.
+If you have comments, questions or suggestions, use the Contact Us link on this page to send them an email.
+Also see our Chocolate Glossary, which answers many questions.

 Part I: Describing Chocolate